Lucy Hope (swimmer)

 Lucy Hope (born 30 January 1997) is an active Scottish elite swimmer representing Scotland and Great Britain.
 A freestyle specialist, her most significant success has come in freestyle relay for Great Britain, for whom she has won seven gold medals at European level between 2018 and 2022.
+She competed at the 2020 Summer Olympics and the 2024 Summer Olympics.

+Career

 She competed in the women's 4 × 200 metre freestyle relay event at the 2018 European Aquatics Championships, winning the gold medal.
 She won a further four gold medals in the 2020 European Aquatics Championships in the women's 4 x 100 metre freestyle relay and 4 x 200 metre freestyle relay, and the mixed 4 x 200 metre freestyle relay and 4 x 100 metre freestyle relay In 2022, she was part of the Great Britain team that retained their titles in the women's 4 x 100 metre freestyle and the mixed 4 x 200 metre freestyle, while winning silver medals in the women's 4 x 200 metre freestyle relay and the mixed 4 x 100 metre freestyle relay.

 Hope is third on the all time women's list for Great Britain at the European Championship behind Fran Halsall and Freya Anderson.

+Hope was selected for the British team for the 2024 Summer Olympics.
+At the 2024 Olympic Games in Paris, she participated in the women's 4 × 100 metre freestyle relay an dthe women's 4 × 200 metre freestyle relay.